rbtnn/vim-jumptoline/README.md

 ### :JumpToLine

-Jump to the line which matches one of the following:
+Jump to the line if cursorline matches one of the following:

 __C#,F#__
 ```